hikyae/schedrem/README.md

 ## Tips

 - There is a command-line option `--action` that can receive a JSON string as an action.
 Though this option is used internally for executing tasks, you can also manually execute it as a command.
 Answering "No" to yesno prompt lets the command exit with the code 1.
+If `command` is specified and executed, the command exits with its return code.

 ```sh
 schedrem --action '{"msg":"test","sound":true}'